Payments Management

 Reversing a Duplicate Credit Card Charge

 You have been notified by your patron that they have been charged twice for a purchase, yet there is only one credit card payment record in Theatre Manager.
-This can be the result of Theatre Manager "timing out" during the authorization process when the Credit Card Software was still processing the original payment transaction.
+This can happen if Theatre Manager "timed out" during the authorization process and the Credit Card Software was still processing the original payment transaction.
 A user then sucessfully authorized the same payment a second time, resulting in two payments recorded in your Credit Card Software and one payment in Theatre Manager.
-Review your Authorizing Timeout Preference time in the Merchant Accounts Authorization tab, as an adjustment may be required.

 A correction is only required if Theatre Manager 's deposit and the Credit Card Software totals do not match yet the deposit has been forced through and the Credit Card Software settled manually.